Pretty-SFOS/opal/README.md

 That being said, some modules and snippets are already in a usable state.

 - the [gallery app](https://github.com/Pretty-SFOS/opal-gallery) is ready and stable
-- [Opal.About](https://github.com/Pretty-SFOS/opal-about) is usable and versatile
+- [Opal.About](https://github.com/Pretty-SFOS/opal-about) is usable, documented but not yet well tested
-  but documentation is incomplete and partly outdated.
 - all snippets needed for including modules in an app are ready (cf. "Using Opal")
 - [render-icons.sh](snippets/opal-render-icons.md) is ready and stable

 Notably still missing:

-- [snippets](snippets) are not yet properly versioned
 - [the wiki](TBD) does not yet exist
 - resources modules (i.e. extra icons etc.) are not yet properly supported
 - plugins (i.e. modules with parts written in C++) are not yet supported